oriolventu/Assignments/Assignment 5/README 5.md

-**Assignment 5 - Scientific Computing and File Organization with Python**
+**Assignment 5 - Data Analysis and Serialization with Python**

-In this assignment, we're diving into scientific and numerical computing while managing a folder of annotation files.
-We'll be using Numpy and Scipy for data handling, along with Python’s math, os, glob, and shutil libraries to explore and organize files.
+In this assignment, we work on file organization, data analysis, and serialization using Python.
+Through practical tasks, we leverage libraries like json, pickle, and datetime to organize and analyze annotation files efficiently.

+The focus is on performing operations on a dataset of annotations stored with a specific naming convention, extracting meaningful insights, and using structured formats for data storage and manipulation.

   - **Exercise 1.
 Monthly and Yearly File Stats:** Here, we calculate the number of annotations per month and year, identifying which month    has the most files.
 This task helps analyze temporal patterns and trends in data collection using date-based parsing.